Diana Swain: Winnipeg

 Swain first entered Winnipeg television as co-anchor of the evening newscast on independent station CKND in 1988.
-Notably, she co-anchored the newscast with her father Brian Swain.
+She co-anchored the newscast with her father Brian Swain.

 Swain joined CBC's Winnipeg station CBWT in 1990.
 She started as a reporter for the local news program 24 Hours and quickly became a national reporter.
 She covered Manitoba and Saskatchewan for The National before becoming anchor of 24 Hours.
-In 1997, she achieved national notice for her coverage of devastating floods in southern Manitoba.
 In 2000, Swain's work on 24 Hours was recognized when she won the first of three Gemini Awards for Best News Anchor.
-By winning the most prestigious award in Canadian television, she broke a streak that saw CBC's The National anchor Peter Mansbridge and CTV's national news anchor Lloyd Robertson swap the trophy back and forth for many years.

 In 2000, she anchored the Winnipeg portion of CBC's Canada Now before leaving for the investigative program Disclosure.

 Toronto

 Initially, Swain commuted to Toronto from Winnipeg while working on Disclosure, but in 2003, she and her family moved to Oakville, Ontario.
 A year later, "Disclosure" was cancelled, and Swain became the host of CBC News Toronto.
 Since then, she frequently substituted for Peter Mansbridge as anchor of CBC's flagship news show, The National.